 Why regular eye exams are important

-Regular comprehensive eye exams are an important part of preventive health care for everyone, even if you don’t wear corrective lenses.
+Regular eye exams are an important part of preventive health care for everyone, even if you don’t wear corrective lenses.
 Regular exams help detect potential problems early so they can be treated before they cause permanent damage.
 Moreover, if you wear corrective lenses, regular checkups ensure that your prescription remains current so that you can see devices clearly.

 While March is Workplace Eye Wellness Month, taking care of our eyes should always be a priority!
 If you’re experiencing symptoms of digital eye strain, contact us today to schedule an exam at a Pathway Eye location near you.
 Our eye doctors can thoroughly examine your eyes and discuss the best ways to prevent this condition.